Snowflake-Labs/snowflake-arctic/inference/vllm/README.md

 ## Pre-sharded Quantized Checkpoint

-The main Arctic checkpoint is ~900GB of bfloat16 weights, which may be cumbersome if being moved or loaded into vLLM frequenctly.
+The main Arctic checkpoint is ~900GB of bfloat16 weights, which may be cumbersome if being moved or loaded into vLLM frequently.
 To assuage this issue, we've also created a checkpoint that's already quantized to fp8 using DeepSpeed.
 This checkpoint is ~460GB and is only compatible with vLLM using tensor-parallelism of size 8.

 Checkpoint: https://huggingface.co/Snowflake/snowflake-arctic-instruct-vllm